Myself-Pankaj/Academics-Asset-Frontned/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode, optimizes the build for performance, and applies the styling powered by **Sass**.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The build is minified, and the filenames include the hashes.
+Your app is ready to be deployed with the delightful animations from **Framer Motion**.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`